Adaptive Wood Green

 Haringey Council has been awarded a grant of £1.2 million from the Mayor of London’s Good Growth Fund and Accelerator Fund and £794,000 from Haringey Strategic Community Infrastructure Levy (SCIL) for a set of projects called ‘Adaptive Wood Green.’

 The projects include:

-- Mayes Road Phase 2 – building on work completed as part of Mayes Corner Pocket Park
+- mayes Road – building on work completed as part of Mayes Corner Pocket Park

 This new set of projects build on the work already undertaken as part of Connecting Wood Green to improve connectivity and the public realm throughout the area.

 The schemes aim to tackle air quality, promote walking and cycling to school, encourage a modal shift and improve ecology, biodiversity and the facilities on offer within the green spaces.

 We have funding to improve Wood Green Common and Barratt Gardens.
 The improvements will create better green space for people and promote biodiversity.
 The improvements are based on what people have told us at engagement events and through online feedback.

 The design is an ambitious response to the climate emergency and the need to provide an inclusive neighbourhood space of well-being for a diverse community.

 We are aiming to deliver the project by 2024, subject to securing planning permission and additional funding for the multi use games area.